wireui/alpinejs-hold-directive/README.md

 </p>

 ### 🔥 Hold Directive
-The alpine-hold-directive directive is a directive that allows you to add a hold to an element and call a function when the hold is released.
+The alpine-hold-directive allows you to add a hold action to an element and call it when the button is holding.

 ### 📚 Get Started